-Prohibited persons.
-Puerto Rico law prohibits issuing a license to have or possess firearms to any person who has been convicted of any of the following offenses or of the attempt to commit the same, in or outside Puerto Rico: murder in any degree, manslaughter, kidnaping, rape, mayhem, intent to commit any felony, aggravated assault and battery with a weapon, robbery, burglary, misappropriation, arson, aggravated arson, incest, or violation of certain statutes.
-In addition, a license cannot be issued to any person who is mentally unbalanced, a habitual drunkard, a narcotics or drug addict, or who has been convicted of a violation of the provisions hereof.
+Prohibited persons The Superintendent of Police of Puerto Rico shall not issue a license to have or possess firearms to any person who has been convicted of any of the following offenses or of the attempt to commit the same, in or outside Puerto Rico: murder in any degree, manslaughter, kidnaping, rape, mayhem, intent to commit any felony, aggravated assault and battery with a weapon, robbery, burglary, misappropriation, aggravated misappropriation, arson, aggravated arson, or incest.
+In addition, a license cannot be issued to any person who is mentally unbalanced, a habitual drunkard, addicted to a controlled substance, or an alien, or who has been a citizen of the United States and renounced such citizenship, or has been adjudicated as a mental defective by a court or discharged from the armed forces under dishonorable conditions, or is under a court order prohibiting stalking, spying, threatening, or approaching an intimate partner or children of an intimate partner, or has a history of violence.

-Restoration of rights.
-No regulations cover restoration of rights.
+Restoration of rights No regulations cover restoration of rights.

-Regulated sales.
-The Weapons Law establishes that no dealer in firearms or ammunition shall deliver a firearm or issue the corresponding delivery permit to a purchaser without the latter producing a license to have and possess a firearm.
+Regulated sales The Weapons Law establishes that no dealer in firearms or ammunition shall deliver a firearm or issue the corresponding delivery permit to a purchaser without the latter producing a license to have and possess a firearm.
 No weapon is sold to the holder of a license from which the sales permit has been removed.
 Licensing requirements apply to all firearm sales.

-Permits.
-Puerto Rico requires a license to purchase or carry a firearm.
+Permits The Commonwealth of Puerto Rico requires a license to purchase or carry a firearm.

-Background checks.
-License applications require background checks conducted by the Police of Puerto Rico.
+Background checks License applications require background checks conducted by the Police of Puerto Rico.
 Applications are received by certified mail or in person.
 The commonwealth is not a point of contact for the NICS.
 Dealers must contact the FBI for all checks required by the Brady Act.

-Information from applicants.
-Fingerprints are required and the standard ATF form is used.
+Waiting period No requirements.

-Purchaser fees.
-Commonwealth law requires fees of \$50 for a license and \$15 for a renewal every 3 years.
+Information from applicants Fingerprints are required and the standard ATF form is used.
+An application shall be made under oath.
+Purchaser fees Commonwealth law requires that every application shall be accompanied by an internal voucher for \$100.

-State data.
-The police department maintains a manual database.
+State data The police department maintains an electronic registry.

-Check processing time.
-The background check process can take from 6 to 12 months.
+Check processing time The background check process can take from 6 to 12 months.

-Retention of records.
-Approved applications are retained by the police for a maximum period of 20 days.
+Retention of records Approved applications are retained by the police for a maximum period of 20 days.

-Registration.
-Every firearm sold is registered with the Superintendent of Police.
+Registration Every firearm sold is registered with the Superintendent of Police.